senzing-garage/knowledge-base/proposals/python-exceptions.md

 [Exceptions](https://github.com/Senzing/g2-sdk-python/blob/main/src/senzing/G2Exception.py)
 that could be thrown by the underlying SDK.

-When an Exception is thrown by the Senzing Python SDK the question is the Python programmer's mind is:
+When an Exception is thrown by the Senzing Python SDK, the question is the Python programmer's mind is:

 > When I catch the Exception, do I log the exception and: